-Debra Knickerbocker will be the District contact for College staff members with questions on the completion of P223s.
-Any modifications to a p223 must be sent to Debra Knickerbocker to be tracked for OSPI submission & invoice payment.
+Joy Turner or her successor will be the District contact for College staff members with questions on the completion of P223s.
+Any modifications to a P223 must be sent to Joy Turner to be tracked for OSPI submission and invoice payments.